-• EDH is scheduled to undergo a further inspection by the Audit Commissions Housing Inspectorate in 2008/9 to secure additional capital funding to improve the council's housing stock.
+- EDH is scheduled to undergo a further inspection by the Audit Commissions Housing Inspectorate in June 2009 to hopefully secure additional capital funding to improve the council's housing stock.
 They are required to achieve a 2 star rating to access the funding.
-The previous inspection assessed the Company as fair and an action plan was produced outlining areas, which required further improvement.
-Some of these areas do affect the corporate governance of EDH.
+The previous inspection assessed the Company as fair with uncertain prospects for improvement, and an action plan was produced outlining areas that required further improvement.
+Some of these areas do affect the corporate governance of EDH. - EDH have appointed their own Internal Auditors from April 2008 but the Council's Internal Audit Manager still retains responsibility for monitoring the Governance arrangements at the company.
+This is achieved by receipt of relevant information and by holding quarterly meetings with the Company's Internal Auditors and Director of Finance and Corporate Services.
+In addition the Audit Manager is provided with assurance statements from the Senior Managers of EDH.